DumbMachine/POC/Proposal.md

 - Increase in speed and efficiency of manual annotators.
 - Increase the amount of annotated data, as annotation tasks' difficulty and time investment decreases.

-`redacted` will allow institutes, professional or any interested party to annotate data fast and easily, leaving the party with more time for implementation of solution.Brief Tentative Working
+`redacted` will allow institutes, professional or any interested party to annotate data fast and easily, leaving the party with more time for implementation of solution.

-Brief show of the workflow

 ## Detailed Working And Implementation